jvarga/geonames-for-postgis/README.md

 The script uses wget's inherint timestamp/filesize checks to see of the file on the geoname server (i.e., http://download.geonames.org/export/dump/) is newer than the file on the local disk.
 If its not, it uses the existing file, otherwise it downloads and overwrites the existing file.
-If no new files need to be the script completes in about 20 minutes.
+If no new files need to be downloaded the script completes in about 20 minutes.

 Some intersting queries can be run against the table 'geoname' using PostGIS 2's